andreluas/andreluas/README.md

 ### Hey!
 Welcome to my profile!
 How is it going? 👋

 - 🚀 I’m currently working at [Vertigo Technology](https://vertigo.com.br/)
-- 💻 Liferay, React, Next, Nest, Node, Typescript, JavaScript, HTML, CSS, Sass, Boostrap, Java, Spring
+- 💻 Liferay, React, React Native, Next, Nest, Node, Typescript, JavaScript, HTML, CSS, Sass, Boostrap, Java, Spring
 - 🔧 VSCode, Webpack, Figma, Insomnia, Postman, Git and Github.
 - ✨ Learning is continuous and there will always be a next level